Receive Our Newsletter

 For news of readings, events and new titles.

-Elias Khoury – A huge loss
+Elias Khoury – a memorial tribute

-On this day, 15 September 2024, the news broke that Elias Khoury is no more.
+On 15 September 2024, the news broke that Elias Khoury is no more.
 What a loss to the many different worlds and communities that his writings and ideas and struggles reached.
 He wrote so much, so vividly – as if he had experienced everything himself – creating such an impression and such a far-reaching influence in many different languages.
 He will be so missed, even though he lives on in his worlds and books.

 Elias Khoury was born in Beirut in 1948 and was prominent as a public intellectual.
 A polymath literary critic, journalist, novelist, playwright, academic and intellectual, he became a journalist and literary critic after studying Sociology and History at the Lebanese University, Beirut, and the University of Paris.